croservices/cro/docs/http-auth-and-sessions.md

 Or at server level (pass it to the `before` parameter of `Cro::HTTP::Server`).

-The default expiration time is 30 minutes, and the default behavior is to use a session cookie (meaning the session ends if the browser is closed).
+The default expiration time is 30 minutes, and this impacts both the `max-age` set on the cookie as well as the time before session state is deleted from memory.
 If no cookie name is provided, a random name will be generated (to help avoid being able to fingerprint the application platform by its session cookie name).

 Since the session state is stored in memory, it will be lost when the service is restarted.
 Architecturally, it also prevents scaling out beyond a single